walkerjameschris/walkerjameschris.github.io/_posts/2026-06-06-tree-coverage.md

 }
 ```

+## Segmentation

 Now we begin the process of *segmentation*.
 We will be using
 `slic()` from `skimage`.
 SLIC (simple linear image clustering) is
-a common technique to subdivide images into segments.
+a common technique to subdivide images into superpixels.
 Once segmented,
 we will hand label a few dozen of segments as *trees* or *not trees* and
 then build a model to predict the remainder of the thousands of
 segments.
 In the image below, you can see the bounds of the Atlanta segments.